 Size 2: 18 – 40lbs / 8 – 18kg.

 Size 3: 40 – 60lbs / 18 – 27kg.

 One Size: 8 – 35lbs / 4 – 16kg.

 Cost: Size waterproof wraps start from £8.
 One size waterproof wraps start from £12.

 All-in-one nappies are just as easy to put on as a disposable nappy and are a popular daytime nappy.
-All-in-one’s consist of a built-in waterproof outer layer with an absorbent insert attached on the inside.
-Some all-in-ones allow the insert to be snapped in and out, some have a pocket for the insert, these are called pocket nappies.
+All-in-one’s consist of a built in waterproof layer with an absorbent insert attached on the inside.
+Some nappies allow the insert to be snapped in and out, or have a sewn pocket for the insert to go inside, these are called pocket nappies.
 All-in-one and pocket nappies are usually one-size (birth-to-potty) fitting a baby from approx 8 – 35 lbs / 3.6 – 16 kg by adjusting the poppers at the front.

 Cost: from around £14 each.
 Extra absorbent inserts around £2.